hannesdatta/thesis-guide-deprec/docs/index.md

 Writing a paper, whether it's for your MSc degree or your PhD, can be **a challenging experience**.
 Luckily, you're not the first one to go through that process.
-And that's why we have assembled some material for you to help you succeed.
+And that's why we have assembled some material to help you succeed.

-The most important thing to remember is that success is not only defined by the [**content**](content/index.md) of your thesis, but also significantly by the [**process**](process/index.md) of writing your paper.
+We have structured this guide in two main parts: the [**content**](content/index.md) of your paper, and the [**process**](process/index.md) of writing your paper.
+Both components are required to guarantee sufficiently high quality.
 <br><br>
 ![Overview of process](/assets/overview.png){: style="height:100px"}

-The fact that content *and* process will help you to succeed, we have also structured this manual along these two themes!

 Last, you'll find a bunch of tips for [meeting with your advisor](meetings/one.md).